 What is the required payment?

-To atone for the missed/intentially broken fast, a person must fast continuously for 60 days.
-If they are unable to do that, they need to feed 60 poor people at a rate of £5 per person [cost of an average meal in the UK].
+To atone for the missed/intentionally broken fast, a person must fast continuously for 60 days.
+If they are unable to do that, then they have to feed 60 poor people at a rate of £5 per person (the cost of an average meal in the UK).
 This amounts to £300 Kaffarah for each missed/intentionally broken fast.